lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 **After GPT-4o:**
 - Single model that "natively understands" multiple modalities
-- Sets precedent: future models will be omni by default
+- Sets precedent: future models will likely be omni by default
-- Other labs rushing to match: Google Gemini 1.5, Anthropic Claude 3 Opus (vision), Meta's upcoming omni models
+- Other labs rushing to match capabilities

 #### 2. **Democratization of Multimodal AI**